Edible-Recipes/ediblerecipes/README.md

 ************* API Link *************
 https://spoonacular.com/food-api
 ************************************
 - API for Spoonacular needs an API key.
-Our key is located in at the end of our 'getRecipes' string in the edibleRecipeController under the getRecipes method (line 59).
+You'll need to request one and insert it into string on line 59 at the end of it.
 Our current api request is hitting Spoonacular's "Search by Ingredients" API endpoint.

 - We are relying cookies being set (req.cookies.user_id) to determine who is on the webpage so we can store ingredients for them when they submit our ingredients form.
 We did not get to deleting/updating functionality due to time constraints.